bilalq/dotfiles/README.md

 #This repo contains my personal customizations for:#
 * Awesome window manager
 * Bash
-* Input
-* JSHint
+* Git
 * Vim
-* Xresources
+* Miscellaneous other things

 ##Installation Instructions##
-Eventually, I'll get around to writing a rake file for installation.
-In the meantime, here's a way to get jumpstarted with my vim config, since that's probably what you want:
+Get the repo:

     git clone --recursive https://github.com/bilalq/dotfiles.git
     cd dotfiles
-    ln -s `pwd`/vimrc ~/.vimrc
-    ln -s `pwd`/vim ~/.vim

-If you forgot to use the `--recursive` flag or are using an older version of git, run these commands:
+If you forgot to use the `--recursive` flag or are using an older version of git, run this command:

-    git submodule init
-    git submodule update
+    rake up

 You'll also need to download a patched font for powerline if you want the fancy symbols.
 That's optional though.